lablup/contribution-academy-2021/README.md

 3. Install Python 3.9.5 version to `pyenv`
 4. Change execute permission of `install-dev.sh`
 5. Execute `install-dev.sh`
-6. Installation stopped and throws error message `Your Python 3.9.5 is missing LZMA (XZ) support.
+6. Installation stopped and throws error message like this:
+   `Your Python 3.9.5 is missing LZMA (XZ) support.
 Please reinstall or rebuild it.`.
 ...

 **Expected behavior**